-Long-term care means a range of services that help people who can no longer meet their own daily needs.
-Long term care is generally not covered by traditional health insurance or Medicare.
-Here you will find an overview of services and some options to help pay for care.
+Long-term care includes a range of services for people who can no longer meet their own daily needs.
+Long-term care is generally not covered by traditional health insurance or Medicare.
+This page gives an overview of services and some options to help pay for care.

 Home-based services and supports help you stay independent and safe in your home.
-Services vary based on one's level and type of need.
+Services vary based on a person's level and type of need.
 Services can be short-term, while recovering from an injury or illness, or long-term for many years, and can range from simple checks to more in-depth services.
-For more information about in-home care services, contact your local Aging and Disability Resource Connection.

 Funding your care

-- Medicare — Medicare generally doesn't pay for long-term care.
+Medicare generally doesn't pay for long-term care.
 Medicare will help pay for skilled nursing or home health care if you meet certain conditions in connection with a hospital stay.
-Visit www.medicare.gov for more information or Oregon SHIBA for assistance.

-- Long-term care insurance — Long-Term Care Insurance can help pay for long term care costs.
+Long-term care insurance can help pay for long-term care costs.
 Long-term care insurance may not be appropriate for everyone.
-The Oregon Insurance Division can help you decide if it’s right for you.

-- Oregon Project Independence — Oregon Project Independence is a program designed to help people stay in their homes who do not receive Medicaid Long-Term Care services.
+Oregon Project Independence is a program designed to help people stay in their homes who do not receive Medicaid long-term care services.
+Services may include:

 - Help in the home